Kraust/xfaqs/README.md

 Maxthon support is now going to be minimal as the only person I know that uses Maxthon no longer posts on GameFAQs

+**Version 0.40 (Firefox and Chrome)**
+* New news page
+* Quick edit and quick topic now support all of the characters that regular posting does
+* Avatars are now uploaded to both the nostlagiasky domain and older uml domain.
+* Users may now select from the two domains in the options menu, however nostlagiasky is highly suggested.
+* Youtube URL parsing doesn't suck as much (and may actually be perfect)

 **Version 0.25 Parity (Firefox and Chrome)**
 * Removed exporting signatures due it breaking xfaqs on Linux and OSX
 * Implemented a new quick edit system from the ground up